 It’s a full house, and they’re hanging out on the kitchen counter, in the home office, and especially in the living room.

 Our wall plugs are always at their limit, jammed up with our smart “relatives”.
 We want more space for ourselves yet don’t want to be without our beloved family of devices.

-Our Idea: a cool LACK coffee table with a charging station for 4 family members
+Our Idea: a cool LACK coffee table with a USB charging station for 4 family members

 We all have a soft spot for charming furniture with a used-look.
 This gave me the idea to create a coffee table with an integrated charging station and a fresh, shabby-chic paint job.